 With the right tools and strategies, however, law firms can increase efficiency, reduce the amount of time spent on administrative tasks, and actually create time to focus on developing the business and attracting new clients.

 It’s not that administrative tasks aren’t important—they’re vital to business operations, security, governance, and knowledge management.

 But that doesn’t mean you have to be the one doing them.
 Your time is incredibly valuable, and it should be preserved for the work that only you can do.

-Fortunately, there are a number of technology solutions that can help you automate low-value tasks and streamline workflows so that you can get more done in less time, and give more of your focus to profitable projects like marketing and business development.
+Fortunately, there are a number of legal technology solutions that can help you automate low-value tasks and streamline workflows so that you can get more done in less time, and give more of your focus to profitable projects like law firm marketing and business development.